Skip to content

 • Lookups, based on IDE support for Code Completion

 Declarative is a powerful technology, designed to provide agility and transparency with high level definitions.
 Such definitions comprise a DSL - a Domain Specific Language.
-This article explores how such language elements can be captured and stored using Python as a 4GL.
+This page explores how such language elements can be captured and stored using Python as a 4GL.

 API Logic Server is Declarative

-API Logic Server provides declarative support for:
+API Logic Server provides declarative support for model-driven development:

 Declaring Rules